 PEORIA, Ill.
 (WMBD) — The City of Peoria’s Advisory Committee on Police Community Relations held its monthly virtual meeting at 5:30 p.m.
 Thursday.

-Anyone who would like to attend the next virtual meeting can contact Christina Kirby at firstname.lastname@example.org for the Zoom link.
+Anyone who would like information on how to attend the next meeting can contact Christina Kirby at email@example.com.

 The City of Peoria’s Advisory Committee on Police Community Relations meetings are recorded and can be watched on the City of Peoria’s Youtube page.